Fileurix3/discord_bot/README.md

   This message has two buttons:

-  - `Ignore`: When you click ignore button, the user who sent the report receives a message that his report has been ignored.
+  - `Ignore`: When you click `Ignore` button, the user who sent the report receives a message that his report has been ignored.
-  - `Accept`: When you click the “Accept” button you will have to choose what kind of punishment to give to the user “Warning, etc” and then the user will receive a message about the punishment.
+  - `Accept`: When you click the `Accept` button you will have to choose what kind of punishment to give to the user “Warning, etc” and then the user will receive a message about the punishment.

+- `/question <question>`:

+  When entering this command into a separate `questions` channel, a message from the bot comes in which there are fields:

+  - `Question`: The question sent by the user.

+  - `Asked a question`: User who submitted a question.

+  This message has one buttons:

+  - `Reply`: When clicking the `Reply` button, the user who sent the question receives a message from the bot with the answer to this question and the name of the person who answered the question

 ## dependencies